 Q: What is UDK?
 A: Unreal Development Kit (UDK) is the free edition of Unreal Engine 3.
 The same tools used to create games like Epic's award-winning "Gears of War" and "Infinity Blade" games ship with UDK.
 Q: What kinds of games and applications can be made with UDK?
 A: UDK is the perfect solution for any kind of virtual world you wish to create, from racing games to simulations.
 Visit our Showcase to see some of the amazing creations our users have authored with UDK.
 Q : How much does UDK cost?
 A: It’s free to use UDK for noncommercial and educational use.
-Commercial licensing terms are available at http://www.udk.com/licensing and there is also a Licensing FAQ.
+Commercial licensing terms are available at www.unrealengine.com/previous-versions/udk-licensing-resources and there is also a Licensing FAQ.
 Q: What operating systems are compatible with UDK?
 A: The development environment for UDK runs on Windows PC.
 It's currently possible to create executables for Windows PC and iOS.
 Q: What iOS devices are currently supported by UDK?
 A: iPhone 4, iPhone 3GS, iPad, iPod touch 4th generation, iPod touch 3rd generation (except for 8 GB 3rd generation devices.) iOS devices must have at least iOS 3.2 or later installed in order for Unreal Engine 3 to run.
 If you have an older device, or a device with an unsupported version of iOS installed, then you will not be able to run your application.
 Also note that certain features are only available with some combinations of device and iOS versions.
 For example, iOS 4 or later is required for multisample antialiasing.
 Q: Is Mac hardware necessary to develop for the iPhone?
 A: Mac hardware is not required to develop iOS applications with UDK.
 Submitting iOS applications to the App Store requires Mac hardware.
 Q: Will UDK be updated in the future?
-A: Yes.
-Epic is committed to providing regular, free updates to UDK.
-New builds are typically distributed once per month.
+A: Not anymore.
+The UDK received regular updates for many years, but all development has now switched over to the Unreal Engine 4.
 Q: What are the minimum requirements for UDK?
 A: Here are the minimum and recommended requirements...
 Minimum:

 - Windows XP SP3 (32-bit only), Windows Vista, or Windows 7